 3. Use Virtual Copies with plug-ins and Photoshop

 If you want to send a photo to a plug-in or Photoshop, the recommended approach is to process it in Lightroom first (applying at least basic settings such as Camera Calibration, Lens Corrections and tonal adjustments in the Basic panel).

 Before the export, make a Virtual Copy and send the Virtual Copy to the plug-in or Photoshop.
 Then, when you return to Lightroom, you can compare the two.
-You can also make more Virtual Copies from the original to send to other plug-ins, or to work on in Lightroom.
+You can also make more Virtual Copies from the original to send to other plug-ins or to work on in Lightroom.

-In the screen shot below, you can see that the image on the right is a Virtual Copy as it is labelled Copy 22.
+In the screenshot below, you can see that the image on the right is a Virtual Copy, as it is labeled “Copy 22.”
 The image on the left is the original and just has the file name.

 You can set this up in View Options (View > View Options or Ctrl+J/Cmd+J).
 Tick the Show Grid Extras and Top Label boxes (marked below).
 Set Show Grid Extras to Expanded Cells and set Top Label to File Base Name and Copy Name (the other options in the same section do a similar thing).